joexu22/CodeSnippetsXu/ASCII_ART/ImageManipulationIdea.md

 # Image Sharpening Idea
-Research Idea Relating to Image Sharpening - AKA CSI Miami - Zoom In The Purposal is to take TONS & TONS & TONS of high resolution photos and blur them
+Research Idea Relating to Image Sharpening - AKA CSI Miami - Zoom In The Proposal is to take TONS & TONS & TONS of high resolution photos and blur them
 	Compress High Resolution Photos
 	Take the Compress Image and try to sharpen it back, using the original image as the Base Mark Through Successive generations one should be able to do Zoom In Enhance...